HomeLatest NewsStartupsRaana Semiconductors raises $3 million in seed funding led by Equirus, Artha Venture

 The round also saw the participation from IvyCap Ventures, PointOne Capital, CIIE Initiatives and angel investor Garimella Laxminarayana, the company said.

-The funding will be used to support and product development related to the manufacture of silicon ingots, which are cylindrical blocks of purified silicon that form the starting material for solar cells and semiconductor wafers.
+The funding will be used to support research and product development related to the manufacture of silicon ingots, which are cylindrical blocks of purified silicon that form the starting material for solar cells and semiconductor wafers.

 Advertisement